Migracode-Barcelona/old-syllabus-contents/js-core-2/week-08/homework.md

 # Homework

-1. [The repo](https://github.com/Migracode-Barcelona/js-exercises) contains few challenges - solve all the pending exercises in `week-5` and `week-5-practise`.
+1. Finish all exercises in [exercises-js2-week2](https://github.com/Migracode-Barcelona/exercises-js2-week2) in the `InClass` folder if are not finished
+1. (Delivery) Do exercises [exercises-js2-week2](https://github.com/Migracode-Barcelona/exercises-js2-week1) in the `Homework` folder.
+Push them to your GitHub account and complete the [Homework Form](https://form.jotformeu.com/93377027809365), use the form to notify your comments and questions about the exercises